-DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Test Project January, 2018
+DOCUMENT DATE OF DISTRIBUTION VIA WEBSITE Test Project January, 2019

-- 3.2 Tasks that may be performed before and during the contest - Advance preparation and submission of a cover letter and résumé targeted to one of two available positions ^{6,7} - Complete job search skills exercises that assess the competitors' knowledge of employability and essential skills as they relate to the elements of an effective job search and their ability to apply this knowledge7. - Analyze and reflect upon employability and essential skills in a range of jobs or careers. - Conduct research into career information through one-to-one interactions ^{2,4} - Use computers for completion of assigned activities9. - Convert and combine multiple MS Word documents into one PDF9. - Evaluate information provided for a sample Job Seeker^{5,7} to determine relevancy of the information that would be needed in preparing a cover letter and résumé6 that is targeted effectively for a selected position - Respond to questions in an interview, in front of a panel, for the position for which they submitted their advance cover letter and resume^{2,7}
+- 3.2 Tasks that may be performed before and during the contest - Advance preparation and submission of a cover letter and résumé targeted to one of two available positions ^{6,7} - Complete job search skills exercises that assess the competitors' knowledge of employability and essential skills as they relate to the elements of an effective job search and their ability to apply this knowledge.7 - Complete job application form that is targeted effectively for a selected position 8 - Analyze and reflect upon employability and essential skills in a range of jobs or careers. - Conduct research into career information through one-to-one interactions2 - Use computers for completion of assigned activities9. - Convert and combine multiple MS Word documents into one PDF9. - Evaluate information provided for a sample Job Seeker5 to determine relevancy of the information that would be needed in preparing a cover letter and résumé that is targeted effectively for a selected position7 - Respond to questions in an interview, in front of a panel, for the position for which they submitted their advance cover letter and resume^{2,7}

-Essential Skills -, 2Oral Communication, 4Continiuos Learning, 5Reading Text, 6Writing, 7Thinking, 9Digital
+Essential Skills - 2Oral Communication, 5Reading Text, 6Writing, 7Thinking (critical, decision making), 9Digital